dvberzon/howreadable-webapp/experiment/README.md

 The experiment data itself is defined in `/experiment.yml` and the snippets are defined in subdirectories as js files

-The `v1` directory contains the experiment folder from the version 1 experiment.

-tests.md describes the various patterns we might test.
-The patterns we have agreed on so far are:

-- Ternary operator vs if else
-- Specific vs generic named functions
-- Comments vs no Comments
-- Pure functions vs side effects
-- Order of if
-- Named vs inline functions
-- If else vs early return
-- Abstracting into functions vs local operations
-- Chaining methods vs intermediate variables
-- Boolean algebra

 The experiment.yml file defines the following data structures:

 # test cases